Social Icons

 Directed by Roy William Neill

-Pursuit to Algiers is the 12th Basil Rathbone and Bruce Nigel Sherlock film, and it’s based on Sir Arthur Conan Doyle’s characters.
+Pursuit to Algiers is the 12th Basil Rathbone and Nigel Bruce Sherlock film, and it’s based on Sir Arthur Conan Doyle’s characters.
 The movie is noted to have taken some characters and elements from Conan Doyle’s The Adventure of the Red Circle.

 0 comments: